This post may contain affiliate links. Please read my disclosure policy for more details.

 You can customize this soup if you wish.
 Some possibilities could include:

-- Make it gluten-free: You could either skip the flour, and instead, whisk a tablespoon of cornstarch into 2 tablespoons of cold water or milk and then add it to the soup.
+- Make it gluten-free: You could skip the flour and whisk a tablespoon of cornstarch into 2 tablespoons of cold water or milk and then add it to the soup.
 Alternatively, omit the cornstarch and blend half of the soup to thicken it.

-- Lighten it up: skip the flour and blend half of the soup instead, and use a touch of milk instead of cream.
+- Lighten it up: skip the flour, blend half of the soup, and use a touch of milk instead of cream.
 It would be less rich, but it tastes delicious anyway.

 And if you love mushrooms…